January 15, 2017

-RMFC is recruiting Engine Boss, FFT2/1 class A or B faller and firefighters for the 2017 fire season.
-RMFC will be fielding a Type II hand Crew, 5 type 3 engines and 3 Type 6 engines in 2017.
+RMFC is recruiting Engine Boss, Firefighters and class A or B fallers for the 2017 fire season.
+RMFC will be fielding a Type II hand Crew, 4 type 3 engines and 3 Type 6 engines in 2017.
 Our primary fire base is Missoula MT

 We are open for business for our 2017 fire training and fire qualification verification programs.
 If you have any questions call Troy at 406-239-2484.

 We have installed a new fire training center at 415 North Higgins #9 in Missoula MT Next to Wordens Deli.
 Several RT-130 and FFT2 classes will be held there in 2017.
 Class size is restricted to 12-15 persons however we intend to increase class frequency during 2017.
 The Training center will also see considerable use as we up date RMFC personnel.

 We are changed out the hose load in our type 3 engines to be better equipped for initial attack, direct attack and point protection.
 Hose bed includes 1 each 1 1/2″ x 200′ triple fold lay with 3/8″ tips and A 4-pack combination 1,000′ progressive lay.
 This worked very well in the 2014 fire season – Washington, Oregon, and California.
 We also used up a case of wax to shine like bling alongside the California agency trucks.
 It pays to look good.

 We have adding Apple I-Pad Minnie II to our engines and Type 2 Hand Crew to improve data communications, GPS, time reporting and photos.
 We think the future is here now.

 Montana appears to be headed for El Nino again.
 We expect a slow melt this spring and a dry fall.
 If the cutoff low develops to the sout and we get a southern flow aloft we expect more lightning. big if.